Frequently Asked Questions about the Direct Entry MSN Program

 If you haven’t noticed, there’s a lot of information surrounding our Direct Entry MSN program in Pleasant Prairie, Wisconsin.
 Therefore, we thought it might be helpful to provide the answers to our most frequently asked questions right here.

-- What are the academic requirements for the Direct Entry MSN program?
+- What is the minimum cumulative GPA required for the Direct Entry MSN program?